-Welcome to a new feature on the blog.
+Welcome to this part of the blog.
 Once a month I’ll be sharing an interview with a fellow SALT.
 What’s SALT I hear you ask?
 Well it’s someone that’s seeking or found a Simple Alternative Lifestyle Transformation.
 They’ve salted the situation, they’ve added flavour to their lives…they’ve…ok enough of the jokes…

 On a serious note, are you looking for SALT?
 Whether you’re searching or not, I’m sure you’ll love hearing from those that have found what they were looking for.
 Without further ado, let’s hear from our first SALT.